HPEEzmeral/spark-on-k8s/charts/spark-operator/README.md

 --set fullnameOverride=spark-operator-compute
 ```

+Autoticket generator webhook is installed by default in the given namespace.

+To disable the installation of autoticket generator use the flag:

+`--set autotix.enable=false`

 This will create the helm chart in the `compute` namespace.
 This will install Spark Operator version 3.1.2 as default </br>

 To install Spark Operator version 2.4.7 use the flags: